Ventusltd/solar-repowering-whitepaper/README.md

 Solar Repowering Whitepaper
 Open, data-driven analysis and strategy for repowering ageing solar farms with modern technology and safety upgrades.
 AI research - BETA (no responsibility for accuracy!)
+We are creating open database which will be corrected over time using publicly available data.
+AI cam make mistakes, use at you own risk

 | Rank | Name                               | Capacity | Country        | Owner / Investor                                | Year |
 |------|------------------------------------|----------|----------------|------------------------------------------------|------|